 The Explore Data Tab and File Searching

 The Explore Data tab provides the main data management functions of DC21.
 The initial view shows all Data Files which have been uploaded.
-If there are more files than fit on one screen, only the first 30 files will be shown, and the subsequent files can be shown by paging through the data using the page number buttons.
+If there are more files than fit on one screen, only the first 30 files will be shown, and the subsequent files can be shown by paging through the data using the page number buttons. *** UPDATE ***